eficode-academy/python3-101/phonebook/05-phonebook.md

 Before adding numbers to it, a check is run to check if the number is written in a international format, meaning it has a `+` sign in front of the number and the leading 0 is disregarded.

 Also, the name is checked.
-More on these checks on the next chapter.
+More on these checks in the next chapter.

 Our phonebook also has the ability to save and load to file.
-Of course, it can also be cleared.

 ### A quick introduction to regular expressions